Breast milk - Milk

 Worried about your milk supply?
 Here’s what to look for and how to get help when you’re a breastfeeding mom

-If you have concerns about your milk supply, you’re not alone.
-While many moms worry about whether they’re producing enough and try different tricks to make more milk, their supply is often totally fine.
-Here’s some reassurance: If your baby is gaining weight well, your supply is great.
+If you have concerns about your breast milk supply, you’re not alone.
+Many parents worry about whether they’re producing enough milk and try different tricks to make breast milk come in faster.
+Here’s some reassurance: If your baby is experiencing healthy weight gain, your supply is great.
 Pumping output, how full your breasts feel, whether you feel let-downs or leaking and other factors aren’t accurate indications of milk supply issues.

 So, what should you pay attention to, and what issues might come up?
-We’re breaking down five common issues that contribute to decreased milk supply and how to get help.
+We’re breaking down five common issues that contribute to decreased milk supply and how to get (free!) help from an International Board Certified Lactation Consultant (IBCLC).

 #1 Infrequent nursing or pumping